keroroxzz/CloudWorks/README.md

 License
 ---------------------------------
-Creative Commons Attribution-NonCommercial 3.0 Unported License
+Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.

-Remember to include these information if you'd like to re-distribute stuff with this shader.
+Remember to include the information above (include this) if you'd like to re-distribute stuff with this shader.

 INSTALL